facebook/zstd/zstd_compression_format.md

 ###### Offset updates rules

-When the new offset is a normal one, offset history is simply translated by one position, with the new offset taking first spot.
+New offset take the lead in offset history, up to its previous place if it was already present.

-- When repeat offset 1 (most recent) is used, history is unmodified.
+It means that when repeat offset 1 (most recent) is used, history is unmodified.
-- When repeat offset 2 is used, it's swapped with offset 1.
+When repeat offset 2 is used, it's swapped with offset 1.
-- When repeat offset 3 is used, it takes first spot, pushing the other ones by one position.

 Dictionary format